TEMECULA office New address as of 02/01/2021: Reopening will be 03/15/21:

 Dr. Biswas completed her B.S. at the California Institute of Technology (Cal Tech), received her MD from the UCLA School of Medicine, and completed her residency at Cedars-Sinai Medical Center in Los Angeles.
 At Duke University Medical Center, she completed her Cardiology Fellowship, a fellowship in Women’s Health, obtained a Master’s in Health Science, and is still involved in clinical research.
-While on faculty at Duke, she founded and was the Clinical Director of the Duke Women’s Heart Care Clinic.
-In addition to being board certified in Internal Medicine, Cardiology and Nuclear Cardiology, she is trained in cardiac CT imaging.
-She specializes in cardiovascular imaging, prevention and women’s cardiovascular care.
+While on the faculty at Duke, she founded and was the Clinical Director of the Duke Women’s Heart Care Clinic.
+In addition to being board-certified in Internal Medicine, Cardiology and Nuclear Cardiology, she is trained in cardiac CT imaging.
+She specializes in cardiovascular imaging, prevention, and women’s cardiovascular care.
 Dr. Biswas is dedicated to developing a center for Women’s Heart Health in the Inland Empire, and to raising awareness about women and heart disease.

 Chair of the department of cardiology at inland valley hospital and Rancho springs medical center.
 Associate clinical professor for Western-COM

 Dr. Attia obtained his medical degree from Kansas City University College of Osteopathic Medicine.
 He completed his residency in Internal Medicine at Garden City Hospital an affiliate of Michigan State University, and his General Cardiology fellowship at McLaren Macomb Hospital.
 Dr. Attia is trained to perform various cardiovascular procedures including but not limited to cardiac catheterization and transesophageal echocardiography.
 Dr. Attia is board certified in Cardiology, Internal Medicine and Nuclear Cardiology.

 Nuclear Medicine, and Vascular Study Interpretation